Welding Safety for Beginners

 The level of shock you would receive depends on how well you connect to the circuit.
 Heavy leather gloves, garments, and rubber-soled boots all help insulate you from shock.
 This protection can vanish when items become damp or wet.

 Electromagnetic fields may interfere with pacemakers and hearing aids.
 Consult your doctor before you weld with these devices.

 An arc welder generates intense visible ultraviolet and infrared radiation that can cause short-term and long-term damage.

 Even only a few seconds of unprotected exposure to the arc can damage your eyes.

-A temporary, but painful condition known as “arc eye” causes pressure and a sense of grit or sand in your eyes, with extra sensitivity to light.
+A temporary, but painful condition is known as “arc eye” and causes pressure and a sense of grit or sand in your eyes, with extra sensitivity to light.

 Just like a sunburn, the arc can quickly burn unprotected skin.
-A long-term risk of skin cancer is possible.
+Long-term risk of skin cancer is possible.

 Exposure to Fumes and Gases

 Anyone familiar with the acrid smell of welding fumes isn’t surprised to learn that they’re dangerous to your health.

 They’re basically a mixture of metallic oxides, fluorides, and silicates that can contain a wide assortment of metal particles and chemicals.